 Provide a simple, clean, and easy-to-use interface with playlist and search functionality.

-Support playing music over the network.
+Support playing music over a network.

 Document Conventions

 After the statement of each requirement, an estimate of its importance and difficulty, respectively, on a scale of 1 to 4 will be written in brackets.
 For example, [3, 4] signifies an importance of 3 and a difficulty of 4.